Autism And Psychosis: Make Connections And Find Mental Health Support

 Autistic people often experience sensory overload.
 This can create challenges in regulating their emotions and may result in meltdowns (an intense response to overwhelm that cannot be controlled) or shutdowns (not being able to move or communicate due to extreme stress or overload).

-These intense reactions are usually ways of coping, but they can be confused with symptoms of psychosis like disorganized behavior or catatonia in some cases.
+These intense reactions are usually ways of coping, but they can be confused with symptoms of psychosis or psychotic symptoms like disorganized behavior or catatonia in some cases.
 An accurate diagnosis can ensure individuals receive the right support and treatment.

 When considering the overlap, mental health professionals generally must tread with sensitivity to carefully distinguish between the core characteristics of autism and experiences that might point toward a psychotic disorder.
 Getting the right diagnosis can ensure proper treatment.

 Schizophrenia spectrum disorders and autism may co-occur more frequently than their prevalence suggests.
-Some research suggests a potential link between the two conditions.
-This connection may stem from overlapping clinical and genetic risk factors or similar underlying brain mechanisms, but more research may be needed.
+Some systematic review findings and research suggest a potential link between the two conditions.
+This connection may stem from overlapping clinical and genetic risk factors or similar underlying brain mechanisms, but more research may be needed to clarify the relationship between autistic patients and psychotic experiences.

-Recognizing the signs of psychosis in people with autism
+Recognizing the signs of psychosis in autistic people

-• Hallucinations: Sensory experiences with no grounding in reality, such as hearing voices or seeing people or objects others don't, with auditory hallucinations being especially common
+• Hallucinations: Sensory experiences with no grounding in reality, such as hearing voices or seeing people or objects others don't, with auditory hallucinations as psychotic symptoms being especially common.

-• Changes in affect: Uncharacteristic displays of emotion
+• Changes in affect: Uncharacteristic displays of emotional expression.

 Challenges in diagnosing schizophrenia in autistic individuals